 How important of a role does family history play in colon cancer risk?
 Well, according to the Colorectal Cancer Alliance, about 1 in 4 colorectal cancer patients do have a family history of colorectal cancer.
 Family history means:

-- At least one immediate family member (parent, brother, sister, child) was diagnosed under the age of 60.
+- At least one immediate family member (parent, brother, sister, child) diagnosed under the age of 60.

-- Multiple second-degree relatives (grandparents, aunts, uncles, etc.) were diagnosed with colorectal cancer or advanced polyps (risk increases if diagnosed before the age of 50).
+- Multiple second-degree relatives (grandparents, aunts, uncles, etc.) diagnosed with colorectal cancer or advanced polyps (risk increases if diagnosed before the age of 50).

 Additionally, there are other genetic factors that can increase your lifetime risk of a colorectal cancer diagnosis: